SE::Bing - Bing search engine results parser

 | Show inaccessible results | ☐ | Allows enabling the display of hidden results |

-| Stop pagination by results count | 0 | Stopping pagination traversal upon reaching a specified number of results.
-Works in addition to Pages count, scraping stops depending on what is reached first: the specified number of pages or the specified number of results. |
+| Stop pagination by results count | 0 | Stopping pagination traversal when a specified number of results is reached.
+Works in addition to Pages count, parsing stops depending on what is reached first: the specified number of pages or the specified number of results. |